ndawe/pyAMI/docs/examples/api.rst

 API Examples
 ============

-A few examples of how to use atlasmeta from our own Python application.
+A few examples of how to use pyAMI from our own Python application.

 First create a client and authenticate:

 .. testcode::

-   from atlasmeta.ami.client import AMIClient from atlasmeta.ami.auth import AMI_CONFIG, create_auth_config
+   from pyAMI.client import AMIClient from pyAMI.auth import AMI_CONFIG, create_auth_config
    import os

    client = AMIClient()